-- > Room is clear of any unnecessary furniture/shelves etc. on the walls - A variety of classroom sizes.
+Room is clear of any y unr eces sary furnit ure/s shelves etc. on the walls A varie ety of cla assroc om si zes.

 A link to the suite of illustrative primary classroom layouts is available here.
 A link to illustrative special classes is available here.